johndimm/JasminePOST/README.md

 message: amber alert
 ```

-So far so good.
-To test this with jasmine, I created this options object for request.
-The data is
+To test this with jasmine, I created this options object for request,
+hoping it will result in the same request as the browser makes with the HTML
+form.
+The form data is
 stringified and passed as the "body", and I specified that it's json.